kokoko3k/koko-aio-slang/docs.md

         You can even use a negative value to make the scanline more evident, but graphical glitches may occour.
     Scanlines gap brightness:
-        Controls how much the gap between scanlines is dark Compensate brightness loss:
+        Controls how much the gap between scanlines is dark.
+    Compensate brightness loss:
-        Will make scanlines brighter, where possible, to compensate for the loss of brightness gicen by the dark gap between them.
+        Will make scanlines brighter, where possible, to compensate for the loss of brightness given by the dark gap between them.
     Scanlines bleeding:
-        will cause the scanline itself to light the scanline gap (dark) part.
+        Will cause the scanline itself to light the scanline gap (dark) part.
-        You may use it to keep a good brightness overrall picture level.
+        You may use it to keep a good picture brightness level.
     Interlace flicker:
         Emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.